UKHO/docs/software-engineering-policies/TechnicalDebt/TechnicalDebtPolicy.md

 If during refinement an imminent issue is discovered (e.g. old Technical Debt, with high risk, which is time sensitive, but has not been addressed) this should be refined and flagged to a senior Solution Architect, Product Manager and relevant Delivery Manager.

-When the technical debt PBI has been refined (i.e. each item on this page has been considered and applied) ensure that you add the tag ```TD-APPROVED``` to show this.

 ## Technical Debt Tracking/Monitoring